 After that, I still had buckets of grapes left, so I cleaned what I had and dumped all the grapes in a big pot to loosen the skins and seeds.
 After about 15 minutes of cooking, I ran the mixture through a food mill and ended up with a thick, tart grape juice.
 (And, a pile of seeds and gunk, which went into the compost pile.)
 The next day, I took some of the juice, strained it again, and used 5 cups of juice for a traditional jelly recipe.
 The recipe is in any box of Sure-Jell pectin.
 While it’s a pretty sugary jelly, the fresh, tart grapes give it a bite that you don’t get from store-bought jelly.

-I still had more juice, so the next day, I made an old-fashioned grape marmalade.
+I still had more juice, so the next day, I made an old-fashioned grape marmalade—a thick type of grape preserves.
 This is a variation on a recipe I found on the web from an old — like 1800s — cookbook.
 I took 6 cups thick grape juice, 3 oranges (zested, peeled, and chopped), 3 cups of stewed apples (I’d recommend local Haralson apples microwaved about 5 minutes with some apple cider or water), and one cinnamon stick.
 Bring this mixture to a boil and add 1.75 pounds of sugar.
 Stir until the sugar is dissolved and let it cook for a good half hour — maybe more.
 While it’s cooking, bring the hot water bath to a boil and clean and sterilize your canning jars and tops.
 (For instructions on canning, see the U of M’s site.)
 Then, remove the cinnamon stick, and pour the marmalade in the jars.
 I processed the jars 10 minutes in a boiling water bath to seal them up, though the original recipe recommends that cooks put paper over the jam and it will “keep for years.”
 I’m a little doubtful these grape delights will last that long here.